Mahātria Rā would often say, “If you define, you confine.”

 Here’s another story that depicts the essence of his work in the world.

 The father was busy reading the newspaper when his daughter came over and asked to play with her.
-He didn’t want to interrupt his reading, so he saw a world map on one of the pages and tore that pages in pieces.
+He didn’t want to interrupt his reading, so he saw a world map on one of the pages and tore that page in pieces.
 He told his daughter to put it all together like a jigsaw puzzle, and once she’s done, he would play with her.

 She came back in 10 minutes, having all the pieces of the map put together.